-Income Taxes - Income tax benefit was \$3.4 million in the three months ended March 30, 2024 compared to an income tax expense of \$3.5 million in the three months ended April 1, 2023.
-The effective tax rate in the three months ended March 30, 2024 was 11.0% compared to 29.2% in the three months ended April 1, 2023.
-The effective tax rate for the three months ended March 30, 2024 was primarily driven by \$2.0 million of tax expense on uncertain tax positions from ongoing audits as well as losses for jurisdictions for which there is a full valuation allowance in the quarter.
-The effective tax rate for the three months ended April 1, 2023 was primarily driven by \$1.2 million of tax expense attributable to share-based compensation, partially offset by \$0.2 million of tax benefit attributable to uncertain tax positions taken in the previous years.
+Income Taxes - Income tax benefit expense was \$3.4 million \$6.1 million in the three six months ended March 30, 2024 June 29, 2024 compared to an income tax expense of \$3.5 million \$14.2 million in the three six months ended April 1, 2023 July 1, 2023.
+The effective tax rate in the three six months ended March 30, 2024 June 29, 2024 was 11.0% compared to 29.2% in the three months ended April 1, 2023 (15.3%).
+The effective tax rate for the three six months ended March 30, 2024 June 29, 2024 was primarily driven by \$2.0 million \$9.7 million of tax expense on uncertain tax positions from ongoing audits and \$2.3 million of valuation expense recorded against our tax attributes, as well as losses for jurisdictions for which there is a full full valuation allowance in the quarter.
+The effective tax rate in the six months ended July 1, 2023 was 31.5%.
+The effective tax rate for the three six months ended April 1, 2023 July 1, 2023 was primarily driven by \$1.2 \$1.5 million of tax expense attributable to valuation allowance expense recorded against our tax attributes and \$1.2 million of tax expense attributable to share-based compensation, partially offset by \$0.2 million of tax benefit attributable to uncertain tax positions taken in the previous years.

 The U.S. Congress, the Organization for Economic Co-operation and Development ("OECD"), the EU and other government agencies in jurisdictions in which we and our affiliates do business have maintained a focus on the taxation of multinational companies.
 During 2023, the OECD issued administrative guidance for the Pillar Two Global Anti-Base Erosion rules ("Pillar Two"), which generally imposes a 15% global minimum tax on multinational companies.
 Many Pillar Two rules are effective for fiscal years beginning on January 1, 2024, with other aspects to be effective from 2025.
 We regularly monitor developments in our jurisdictions and consider the impact of the tax-related proposals as they arise.
-We do not expect the minimum tax to have a material impact to our financial statements.
+We do not expect the minimum tax to have a material impact to our financial statements. compensation.